 - Some flexibility in terms.
 When choosing a conventional loan, you can select a longer or shorter loan term, or a fixed-rate or adjustable-rate mortgage.

 - No PMI required with a 20% down payment.
-Paying mortgage insurance is mandatory for all FHA loans, but you can avoid PMI on a conventional loan if you put down 20%.This helps you save money on your mortgage.
+Paying mortgage insurance is mandatory for all FHA loans, but you can avoid PMI on a conventional loan if you put down at least 20%.This helps you save money on your mortgage.

 Disadvantages of a conventional mortgage

 - PMI requirement.
-You can expect PMI payments to cost $30 to $70 per month for every $100,000 you borrowed.If you can’t afford to put down 20%, then PMI will be an additional expense until you reach 20% equity in your home.
+You can expect PMI payments to cost $30 to $70 per month for every $100,000 you borrow.If you can’t afford to put down 20%, then PMI will be an additional expense to pay until you reach 20% equity in your home.